dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 Classes often try to do too much.
 It’s understandable: you create a class that performs a few related actions; and, as you code, some of these actions need to be varied according to the circumstances.
 At the same time, your class needs to be split into subclasses.
 Before you know it, your design is being pulled apart by competing forces.

-245

-Chapter 11 ■ performing and representing tasks

 The ProblemSince I have recently built a marking language, I’m sticking with the quiz example.
 Quizzes need questions, so you build a Question class, giving it a mark() method.
 All is well until you need to support different marking mechanisms.

 Imagine that you are asked to support the simple MarkLogic language, marking by straight match and